baraban7890/Unmasking-Anxiety/README.md

 ### Key Insights
 **1. Younger Adults and Females at Higher Risk:** Targeted interventions should be directed towards these groups.\
 **2. Seasonal Interventions Needed:** Increased mental health support during holidays and significant events can help mitigate anxiety spikes.\
-**3. Economic and Educational Support:** Providing resources and support to lower-income and less-educated groups can help address higher anxiety levels in these populations.
+**3. Economic and Educational Support:** Providing resources and support to less-educated groups can help address higher anxiety levels in these populations.

 ## Conclusion and Recommendations
 ### Conclusion